zmitserbio/BI_toolkit/README.md

 ### Input:

-All operations in this toolkit process an orbitrary number of nucleic acid sequences ('str') containing 'A', 'T'/'U', 'C', 'G' in either case.
+All operations in this toolkit process an arbitrary number of nucleic acid sequences ('str') containing 'A', 'T'/'U', 'C', 'G' in either case.
 This toolkit does not require any additional keyword arguments.
-Instead, the last positional argument provided should be a name ('str') of a desired operation.
+Instead, the last positional argument provided should be the name ('str') of a desired operation.
 It accepts the following names:
 - 'transcribe': transcribes DNA sequences; utilises `transcribe` function from *modules/dna_rna_tools.py*; **DNA input only!**
 - 'reverse': reverses nucleic acid sequences; utilises `reverse` function from *modules/dna_rna_tools.py*; DNA and RNA input
 - 'complement': produces complementary sequences; utilises `complement` function from *modules/dna_rna_tools.py*; DNA and RNA input